Across The Ages

 Historians often refer to the Victorian era in 3 parts: Early Victorian or the …Read More

-King Edward was the predecessor to Queen Victoria and was the opposite of her in many ways.
+King Edward was the successor to Queen Victoria and was the opposite of her in many ways.
 He loved to indulge in food, festivities, gambling and women.
 He was very relaxed towards the strict morals that Queen Victoria had established because in a large part, he just wanted to have fun.
 Jewellery in the Edwardian era (1901–1910) saw a shift from the elegance and restraint of the Victorian era to a sense of gratuity and indulgence that reflected King Edward’s personality.
 Jewels grew larger and gold-plating became very popular, however what is potentially the most striking …Read More

 Alternative, exclusive, short-lived and very elaborate, Art Nouveau means ‘new art’ in French, and was the name of a movement across The Arts that was incredibly innovative and modern in the wake of the Victorian era.
 Art Nouveau jewellery centred around France and lasted just 15 years—from 1895 to 1910, and it is not hard to see why, considering how avant garde and not to mention expensive this style of jewellery was.
 After the refinement of Victorian jewellery which was usually an elegant patterned metal studded with a single type of gemstone, Art Nouveau threw …Read More